 For the Acquisition Price: Use the exchange rate for the date of closing.

 - Even though the closing date will typically be in the future, if the exchange rate is relatively stable and can be estimated for the closing date, use an estimate and the acquisition price is considered determined.
-If the exchange rate is fluctuating such that it cannot be reasonably estimated for the closing date, the acquisition price is considered undetermined and a fair market valuation must be created.
+If the exchange rate is fluctuating such that it cannot be reasonably estimated for the closing date, the acquisition price is considered undetermined.

-For a Fair Market Value: Use the exchange rate for the date the fair market valuation is created.
+For a Fair Market Value: Use the exchange rate for the date the fair market valuation is calculated.

 For a Market Price: Use the daily exchange rate for each relevant day under §801.10(c)(1)(i), (ii) or (iii) to ascertain the lowest closing quotation or lowest closing bid price.